 Now if you find that it's a bit more time consuming to create your own content to study from, by all means pick a method that will help you achieve your goal.

 I took a couple of months to study for this exam.
-With that being said, I already had a good base from working in the IT field for quite some time.
+I already had a good base from working in the IT field for quite some time.
 If you don’t have the previous experience, get out and volunteer (virtual is also an option).
 Volunteering when I didn't have the most experience also helped.
 I would lend my knowledge out to companies who needed assistance with basic things like email, website and basic computer skills training.
 I met tons of people who helped with my skills development along the way.

 One other big Study Tip, take a break and relax.
 Give yourself time to digest the material.
 Rest your brain in between the topics.
 Information overload can cause you to ultimately doubt what you learned.
 It's Ok to take a break.